Challenging Problem Of The Month : June 1996

 What went wrong in the case of 4 and 6?

-If you can follow the procedure in the case of building blocks a and b, you might be able to find a formula for the greatest impossible number in terms of a and b.
+If you can follow the procedure in the case of building blocks a and b, you might be able to find a formula for the greatest impossible number in terms of a and b, if it exists.
+(The answer can be found in my letter to the NCTM journal.)

 Arrange the whole numbers from 1 to 18 into nine pairs, so that the sum of the numbers in each pair is a perfect square.